 - The type of damages you need to recover.

-The Texas car accident team from D. Miller & Associates, PLLC, can help you weigh your options.
+The Texas auto accident team from D. Miller & Associates, PLLC, can help you as an uninsured driver, weigh your options.
 We will:

 - Determine if you carry uninsured driver insurance;